Daily Tech Navigator

 How big should the LiFePO4 battery be for a 2000W setup? +

 For short bursts you can get away with less, but a sensible minimum is 2 kWh usable — meaning 200 Ah at 12V or 100 Ah at 24V.
-For continuous 2000W loads I strongly recommend 24V: the current halves (~80A vs 160A), cables and fuses get cheaper, and voltage drop disappears.
+For continuous 2000W loads I lean 24V: the current roughly halves (~80A vs 160A), so cables and fuses get cheaper and voltage drop shrinks for the same wire.
 For longer off-grid stays, parallel two LiFePO4 batteries through a shared BMS.

 Do I really need an MPPT solar charge controller for a DIY setup? +